Overdue bill reminders

 Payments that were overdue when you deferred will need to be paid separately when your deferral runs out.

 You can spread the cost of paying the overdue amount with a payment plan, which will reduce the amount you need to pay each month.

 What happens at the end of the plan?

-If you’ve got a separate phone contract (your Phone Credit Agreement), depending on the plan you choose, your normal phone payments may accrue during your payment plan.
+If you’ve got a separate phone contract (your Phone Credit Agreement), depending on the plan you choose, your normal phone payments may accrue during your payment plan and form arrears on your account.
 This amount will be added to your final phone payment.
 If you want to reduce this amount, you can make ad hoc payments during the rest of your contract.

 Your credit file

 Missed payments could affect your credit rating and make it more difficult to get credit in future

 Tesco Mobile won’t report your deferral to credit reference agencies if your financial difficulties are due to Covid-19, for a period up to 90 days.
 However, if you have any existing outstanding amounts or missed payments after the 90 days deferral period, we will need to report this and it can affect your credit rating.